-If an employee is ill or is injured before the start of a period of planned holiday, we will agree to the employee postponing the holiday dates to another mutually agreed time.
-Any period of sickness absence will then be treated in accordance with the Employer's normal policy on sickness absence.
+If an employee is ill or is injured before the start of a period of planned annual leave, we will agree to the employee postponing the annual leave dates to another mutually agreed time.
+Any period of sickness absence will then be treated in accordance with the employer's normal policy on sickness absence.